 - Potential applicants often inquire whether all prerequisite courses must be completed prior to applying to the AuD Program.
 Although completion of all prerequisite courses prior to applying is desirable, we recognize that applicants graduating in the spring prior to potential fall AuD admission may be completing 1-2 prerequisite courses in that spring semester (applications lacking more than 1-2 prerequisite courses are non-competitive).
 Should such an applicant be accepted into our AuD Program, the applicant is required to show proof of completion of the 1-2 missing prerequisites with the grade of B or better prior to registration for our AuD courses.

-- GRE: Acceptance scores on the general section of the GRE (this requirement cannot be waived).
+- GRE: Please note the GRE requirement is suspended for students applying for Fall 2022 admission.
+Acceptance scores on the general section of the GRE (this requirement cannot be waived).
 If you have taken the GRE before and it is no more than five years old, you may have ETS submit the scores.
 Graduate Center Code is 2113.
 Click here.
 We strongly recommend that the GREs be taken prior to the admissions deadline.

 - Applicants who do not have a degree from an English-speaking country must obtain a passing grade on the Test of English as a Foreign Language (TOEFL).